PatriquePorto/projeto-pokedex/README.md

 # Projeto-Pokedex

-Projeto desenvolvido no canal do Roger Mello no youtube
+Projeto desenvolvido no canal do Roger Melo no youtube

 Nesse projeto foi usados as tecnologias: HTML5, CSS3 e Javascript